code-423n4/2022-01-dev-test-repo/bot-report.md

 v0.8.4 has custom errors, which are cheaper at deployment than revert/require strings

-v0.8.10 has external calls skip contract existence checks if the external call has a return value | 8|  null
+v0.8.10 has external calls skip contract existence checks if the external call has a return value | 8|  0
 | [[G&#x2011;48](#48)] | `payable` functions cost less gas to execute, since the compiler does not have to add extra checks to ensure that a payment wasn't provided.

 A `constructor` can safely be marked as `payable`, since only the deployer would be able to pass funds, and the project itself would not pass any funds. | 50|  1050